vuejs/vue-style-loader/README.md

 ### Server-Side Rendering Support

-When bundling with `target: 'node'`, the styles in all rendered components are collected and exposed on the Vue render context object as `context.styles`, which you can simply inline into your markup's `<head>`.
+When bundling with `target: 'node'` or `target: 'webworker'`, the styles in all rendered components are collected and exposed on the Vue render context object as `context.styles`, which you can simply inline into your markup's `<head>`.
 If you are building a Vue SSR app, you probably should use this loader for CSS imported from JavaScript files too.

 ### Misc